 Once you’ve downloaded the pre-converted graph file you can place it in the

 directory on your Raspberry Pi.
-Remember to call this file ‘graph’ with no suffix!
+Remember to call this file ‘graph’ with no suffix (and unzip it if Dropbox has added a "zip" suffix)!
 Your graph is now ready for use by those Movidius App Zoo examples that use MobileNet SSD.

 Task Four : Running the 'live-object-detector' Example from the Movidius App Zoo